 player finish in the top 10 in MVP or Cy Young balloting.
 (The 2003 Marlins, however, barely qualified, sneaking Juan Pierre (?!) in as the 10th Most Valuable Player in the NL.)
 Eighteen of those 20 teams and each of the last nine World

-others: Henderson, Raines, Cobb, Delino DeShields, Juan Pierre , Vince Coleman, Julio Cruz, Cesar Cedeno, Bert ..... stealers endured a dramatic decline in stolen bases.
+others: Henderson, Raines, Cobb, Delino DeShields, Juan Pierre , Vince Coleman, Julio Cruz, Cesar Cedeno, Bert Campaneris ..... stealers endured a dramatic decline in stolen bases.
 Juan Pierre , who is still active and played his age 32 season last year, has seen his steals drop

 such as Brad Penny, Dontrelle Willis and Carl Pavano (yes, back when he was promising), but the lineup had speed ( Juan Pierre and Luis Castillo), young power hitters in or entering their primes (Mike Lowell, Derrek Lee, Ivan Rodriguez) and a young phenom in Miguel Cabrera.
 Even so, this team had no business

 homers on the year, and his teammates kiddingly called him Juan Pierre for his power drought.
-But in the Sox’ 25-8 .....
+But in the Sox’ 25-8 victory .....
 Big Papi, rather than ones deserving of comparison to Pierre .
 Here are four other things we learned during the Sox’ 499th straight sellout: IF EVER THERE WAS A TIME FOR THE SIX-MAN ROTATION, THIS IS IT First, let’s get this out of the way: the Sox are not interested in reinventing the wheel

 3 walks, 6 strikeouts Placido Polanco (32): .185/.313/.222, 1 double, 2 RBIs, 2 walks, 3 strikeouts Juan Pierre (11): .222/.364/.222, 2 walks, 2 strikeouts Shane Victorino (10): .300/.300/.600, 1 HR, 3 RBIs